remotion-dev/remotion/packages/docs/docs/miscellaneous/electron-app-guideline.md

 # Embedding Remotion in an Electron App

-:::note
+:::info
-Embedding Remotion in an Electron app using the following method is an unofficial approach and not officially supported by Remotion at this time.
+Embedding Remotion in an Electron app using the following method is an **unofficial approach** and not officially supported by Remotion at this time.
 While it is possible to make it work, it may require customization and adjustments based on your specific use case and platform requirements.
-Use this guide at your own discretion.
 :::

 ## Prerequisites